 Come summer, Painswick Rococo Garden is flooded with heavenly scents, with lavender and heritage roses gracing the Exedra Garden in June; and the heady aroma of sweet peas, bergamot and jasmine to enjoy in July.
 Plus, visitors can see late-flowering daisies and lemon-coloured sunflowers in August.

-Providing a scenic spot for alfresco theatre, Rococo Garden doubles up as a stage in the summertime, hosting a programme of outdoor productions in its adjacent field that are good fun for audiences of all ages – with light-hearted performances of Twelfth Night and Rapunzel to look forward to in 2022.
+Providing a scenic spot for alfresco theatre, the Rococo Garden doubles up as a stage in the summertime, hosting a programme of outdoor productions in its adjacent field that are good fun for audiences of all ages – with light-hearted performances of Hercules and A Midsummer Night's Dream to look forward to in 2023, along with a brand-new murder mystery show and opera on the Bowling Green.

 With the summer holidays falling in July and August, Painswick Rococo Garden is a fantastic destination for parents and grandparents to enjoy with the little ones, with special family trails to complete every school holiday.
-Plus, explore the magical follies, run wild in the rustic play area and compete to find the centre of the maze; with dogs welcome on short leads as well.
+This summer sees the return of the whimsical Enchanted Garden trail; plus, explore the magical follies, run wild in the rustic play area and compete to find the centre of the maze, with dogs welcome on short leads as well.

 Visit Painswick Rococo Garden in autumn

-The Exedra Garden’s colourful flowers will continue to bloom well into autumn, while visitors can witness the woodlands of Rococo Garden turn gold and red in October.
-Its exotic tree species look particularly good, too – with its Japanese maples a particular highlight.
+Autumn afternoons get the best light at Painswick Rococo Garden, providing a gorgeous backdrop for the Exedra Garden’s colourful flowers, which continue to bloom well into the season.
+Visitors can witness the woodlands turn gold and red in October and Rococo Garden's exotic tree species look particularly good, too – with its Japanese maples a particular highlight.

 Visit Painswick Rococo Garden in winter